desniland/Cognifyz_Web-Dev_Internship_Tasks/README.md

-Here is the README.md content for the Cognifyz_Web-Dev_Internship_Tasks repository:

 # Cognifyz Web Development Internship Tasks

 ## Overview
 This repository contains various tasks for the Cognifyz Web Development Internship.
 The tasks are designed to help interns develop their skills in HTML, CSS, JavaScript, and front-end frameworks.